markusgrotz/python3-armarx/README.md

 ### Connecting to an Existing Proxy

+Slice definitions can be loaded using the `slice_loader.load_armarx_slice()` function.
+Default values for the proxy name will also be mapped.

 For proxies defined in a project's `Variants-*.xml` it is possible to import the interface directly.